-It usually takes at least 10 minutes of sitting, quieting our hearts, and beholding the work before our eyes start to see, and our brain stops to try to categorize.
+It usually takes at least 10 minutes of sitting, quieting our hearts, and beholding the work before our eyes start to truly see, and our brain stops trying to categorize.

 My friend and fellow artist Bruce Herman says: “If you want to understand something, learn to stand under it.
 If you stand over it, you are ‘over-standing’ (bringing in your preconceptions and presuppositions) and not ‘under-standing’.”

 If you have been standing (or “under-standing”) in front of my work, your eyes will see more than when you came into this house.
 Now, simply spend a little more time looking at the work, and observe what your eyes are seeing.

 Perhaps you will see beyond the “colors” that you thought you saw at first.
 You might see that the works are all done with Nihonga (Japanese style painting)—with layers and layers of pulverized minerals as well as gold and silver.
 (The Lily painting has 60 layers of azurite and malachite.)
 The colors refract, so if you let them, your eyes are able to detect prismatic colors surrounding the pigments.
 King David sang, “We are fearfully and wonderfully made” (Psalm 139), and our eyes can actually see much, much more than what our brains will categorize.
 The individual grains of pigment are literally prisms, creating rainbow refractions.
 Some of you will be able to see that…after perhaps 20 minutes or so.

 To see a world in a grain of sand

 Hold infinity in the palms of your hand